Champions League last 16: Chelsea face Atletico Madrid, Liverpool meet RB Leipzig

 Manchester City will play German side Borussia Monchengladbach, who are in the knockout stages for the first time in their history.

+Pep Guardiola's side will play the first leg in western Germany on February 24 before welcoming Borussia to the Etihad Stadium on March 16.

-Liverpool, who were knocked out by Atletico at this stage last season, will head to Germany for the first leg against RB Leipzig.
+Liverpool, who were knocked out by Atletico at this stage last season, will also head to Germany for their Round of 16 first leg game against RB Leipzig on February 16 ahead of the Merseyside derby with Everton that weekend, with the return match with Leipzig at Anfield scheduled for March 10.

 Julian Nagelsmann's team reached the knockout stages by beating Manchester United 3-2 in the final game in Group H.